Raxephion/The-Vault/README.md

 - **HubShuttle**: A simple script to upload your Hugging Face Diffusers models to the Hugging Face Hub in one command.
 Handles repo creation, file upload, ignore patterns, and optional privacy — no coding required.

-Below is a breakdown of the tools available:

----

-### 🛠️ Current Tools

-#### 1. HubShuttle (`hubshuttle.py`)
-   * **What it does:** Uploads a local Hugging Face Diffusers model to the Hugging Face Hub in one go.
-   * **How it works:**
-     1. Accepts arguments like your model directory, repo name, username, and commit message via command line.
-     2. Creates a new repo on Hugging Face Hub (or reuses one if it already exists).
-     3. Uploads your model files with optional ignore patterns and privacy settings.
-   * **Use Case:** Great for creators who want to share or back up their models without messing around with git or the web UI — just run the script and you're done.

----

 ---

 ### 🚀 Getting Started